CSIS-iLab/health-commission/_events/online-event-establishing-a-bipartisan-covid-19-commission.md

 ---
 content_type: event
 keywords:
   - Public Event
   - Coronavirus
   - COVID-19
 title: 'Online Event: Establishing a Bipartisan Covid-19 Commission'
 date: 2020-05-01 04:00:00 +0000
+excerpt:
-excerpt: On May 1, 2020, CSIS’s International Security Program and Global Health Policy Center spoke with Members of Congress and global health security experts about efforts to establish a bipartisan commission to examine the Covid-19 crisis.
+  On May 1, 2020, CSIS’s International Security Program and Global Health Policy Center spoke with Members of Congress and global health security experts about efforts to establish a bipartisan commission to examine the Covid-19 crisis.
 series: _series/health-security-dimensions-of-geopolitical-crises.md
 themes:
-- _themes/high-risk-disease-outbreaks.md
+  - _themes/us-leadership-in-the-covid-19-era.md
 image: https://res.cloudinary.com/csisideaslab/image/upload/v1588782509/health-commission/GettyImages-1210802291_czdwd2.jpg
+image_caption:
-image_caption: A sign is seen near the entrance of the chamber of the US House of Representatives during the debate on the additional 484 billion dollar relief package amid the coronavirus pandemic at the US Capitol in Washington, DC, on April 23, 2020
+  A sign is seen near the entrance of the chamber of the US House of Representatives during the debate on the additional 484 billion dollar relief package amid the coronavirus pandemic at the US Capitol in Washington, DC, on April 23, 2020
-image_credit: " NICHOLAS KAMM / AFP via Getty Images"
+image_credit: ' NICHOLAS KAMM / AFP via Getty Images'
 documents: []
 ---

 On May 1, 2020, CSIS’s International Security Program and Global Health Policy Center hosted a bipartisan event with Representatives Stephanie Murphy (D-FL) and John Katko (R-NY) highlighting their efforts to establish a bipartisan commission to examine the Covid-19 crisis.
 Dr. Kathleen Hicks, Senior Vice President, Henry A. Kissinger Chair, and Director of the International Security Program at CSIS hosted a discussion with Representatives Murphy and Katko from 11:00 a.m. to 11:30 a.m.

 This was followed by a panel discussion with Dr. Julie Louise Gerberding, Executive Vice President and Chief Patient Officer, Merck & Co., Inc; Suerie Moon, Co-Director of the Global Health Centre and Visiting Lecturer for Interdisciplinary Programs at the Graduate Institute Geneva; and Christine Wormuth, Director of the International Security and Defense Policy Center at the RAND Corporation; led by J. Stephen Morrison, Senior Vice President and Director of the Global Health Policy Center at CSIS, from 11:30 a.m. to 12:30 p.m.